curious-containers/curious-containers.github.io/red-connectors.md

             basename: '__main__.py'
 ```

 The first part of the red file is similar to the red file above.
-Instead of `type: File` we now have directory with `type: Directory` as input.
-We again use the HTTP connector.
+Instead of `type: File` we now have a directory with `type: Directory` as input.
+We again use the HTTP connector,
+which can be used for files and folders.
 Next to the `connector` field there is now a `listing` field.
-This listing defines the subfiles and subdirectories and is only allowed for directory connectors.
+This listing defines the subfiles and subdirectories and is only allowed
+for directory connectors.

 In this listing we have a subfile with name `version.py`.
 We can define as many subfiles as we want.
-Also possible are subdirectories.
-These can have a listing field again, where again subfiles and subdirectories can be specified.
+Subdirectories are also possible.
+These can again have a listing field, where again subfiles and subdirectories can be specified.
-If a listing field is present for a connector, the connector should only fetch the files, which are specified in this listing.
+If a listing field is present for a connector, the connector should only fetch the files, which are present in the listing.
 If no listing is present the hole directory should be fetched.
+Some connectors like the HTTP-Connector require a listing field.

 ## HTTP